 Euler diagram: Overview

-An Euler diagram is similar, but not the same as, a Venn diagram.
-While they both use circles to create diagrams, there’s a major difference: Venn diagrams represent an entire set, while Euler diagrams can represent a part of a set.
-A Venn diagram can have a shaded area to show an empty set.
+An Euler diagram is similar to a Venn diagram.
+While both use circles to create diagrams, there’s a major difference: Venn diagrams represent an entire set, while Euler diagrams can represent a part of a set.
+A Venn diagram can also have a shaded area to show an empty set.
 That area in an Euler diagram could simply be missing from the diagram altogether.
-Euler diagrams are difficult to draw by hand (a simple one is outlined below).
-You’re probably better off using software to create one like Smart Draw or Venn Master.

 Euler diagram: Steps